 In March 2013, the Compensation Committee of the Board of Directors granted 400,000 RSUs to the Company's Chief Executive Officer, Dr. Daniel P. Gold.
 Each RSU represents the contingent right to receive one share of the Company's common stock.
-One-third of the RSUs vested on August 30, 2014, the remaining two-thirds will vest on each of August 30, 2015 and August 30, 2016.
+One-third of the RSUs vested on August 30, 2014, one-third vested on August 30, 2015, and the remaining one-third will vest on August 30, 2016.
 The shares underlying the RSUs will be delivered to Dr. Gold on the earliest to occur of (i) March 29, 2018, (ii) Dr. Gold's death, disability or separation from service from the Company for any reason, or (iii) a change in control involving the Company.

 The fair value of the RSUs on the date of grant was \$3.5 million.
 The grant date fair value per unit was \$8.63.
-As of March 31, 2015, unrecognized compensation expense related to the unvested portion of the Company's RSUs was approximately \$0.7 million and is expected to be recognized over a weighted-average period of 1.1 years.
+As of September 30, 2015, unrecognized compensation expense related to the unvested portion of the Company's RSUs was approximately \$0.3 million and is expected to be recognized over a weighted-average period of 0.9 years.